Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 A failing VVT solenoid restricts the VVT actuator from getting the oil pressure it needs.
 As such, you will hear a rattling or ticking noise from the engine.

-So for those asking, can a VVT solenoid cause low oil pressure?
+So, for those asking, can a VVT solenoid cause low oil pressure?
 Yes!
 The camshaft position is adjusted by oil flowing through the oil control valve.
 So if the VVT solenoid is faulty, oil flow will be reduced, ultimately reducing oil pressure.

-How to test VVT solenoid connector
+How to test the VVT solenoid connector

-To avoid this, test the connector to see if they’re still working.
+To avoid this, test the connector to see if it’s still working.
 If they are not, you could replace them when replacing the solenoids.
 So here is how to test VVT solenoid connectors.
 Connect a test light or a voltmeter to the connectors attached to the solenoid; it should supply power.
 If it does not provide power, your connectors may be failing.

 We have established that the only reason you will have oil in the VVT solenoid connector is if the solenoid itself is malfunctioning.
 So your best bet in fixing an oily VVT solenoid connector is to fix the VVT solenoid.
 But you must make a proper diagnosis so you’re sure the VVT solenoid is truly bad.
-If sure, here is how to fix VVT solenoid.
+If so, here is how to fix the VVT solenoid.

 What to use to clean a VVT solenoid connector?
 A throttle body or mass air flow cleaner should suffice, as they can remove gunk or grime without melting plastic.
 After the replacement and cleaning, do well to change your oil since old or dirty oil is the primary cause of a defective VVT solenoid.